hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-nbdelivery-intro.md

 **Each Composition must have:**

 1.  a status
-1.  a LOINC code to represent the document type.
-Optional Class codes as required
+1.  a code to represent the document type.
+1.  a class code to represent this document as Health Check Assessment document.
-1.  a subject (Patient)
+1.  a subject ([Patient])
-1.  a date indicating when the details was taken
+1.  a date (indicating when the details were recorded)
-1.	a author detailing who has recorded the details.
+1.	an author (detailing who has recorded the details)
 1.  title of the document
+1.  a reference to Encounter instance.

 **Profile specific implementation guidance:**
+* Refer to the Base Profile: [NCDHC Base Composition] for more guidance

-* Client system should fill-up all sections and subsections as defined in the profile.
-If data for any section/entries are not known or not available, then empty reason should be provided.
+* If data for any section/sub-sections are not known or not available, then empty reason SHALL be provided.
+* All resources SHALL provide the reference to the profile url used in the resource instance.